 Prince William County is a diverse community striving to be healthy, safe, and caring with a thriving economy and a protected natural environment.

-The adopted strategic goal areas are: Health, Wellbeing & Human Services, Safe & Secure Community, Resilient Economy, Quality Education & Workforce Development, Environmental Conservation, Sustainable Growth, and Transportation & Mobility.
+The adopted strategic goal areas are: Education, Environment, Government, Mobility, Quality of Life, Safe & Secure Community, Service Delivery, and Smart Growth.
 Information on the Strategic Plan can be found online.